Van Gogh Irises Globe

 ☀️ The Science Behind the Spring Equinox

-Understanding the equinox requires a look at Earth’s orbital dance:
+Understanding the equinox requires a look at Earth’s orbital movement:

 • The Earth’s 23.5-degree axial tilt gives us our seasons.